brianmuldoon27/nonlinear-lagrangian-fem/README.md

 This work models the impact of a rectangular solid on a frictionless rigid foundation.

-[Casadi](https://web.casadi.org) was highly leveraged to generate jacobians gauss newton iterations of momentum balance residuals.
+[Casadi](https://web.casadi.org) was highly leveraged to generate jacobians for gauss newton iterations on momentum balance residuals.

 This work was part of a course project for the University of California, Berkeley advanced graduate course ME280B: Finite Element Methods in Non-linear Continua instructed by Professor Panos Papadopoulos.